Skip to main content

 • In the event an employee is injured at work, he/she is to report the injury to his/her supervisor immediately or as soon as is practical.

-• Upon being notified of the injury, the supervisor is to complete an online web-based form located at the Human Resources site under the workers' compensation policy page.
+• Upon being notified of the injury, the supervisor is to complete an online web-based form located at the People Experience site under the workers' compensation policy page.

 • If the injury requires medical attention;